centrahq/api-documentation/source/guides/plugins/stripe-payment-intents.md

 ## Limitations

-The Payment Request API used for the payment buttons has a big limitation, when changing address information in the popup, it cannot switch the current currency of the order.
-This means that the code Centra uses to update the payment request will trigger a failure if the address and country selected in the browser popup results in a currency change.
+The Payment Request API used for the payment buttons has a big limitation when changing address information in the popup, it cannot switch the current currency of the order.
+This means that the code Centra uses to update the payment request will trigger a failure if the address and country selected in the browser popup result in a currency change.

 When the address is changed in the browser popup an event will still be sent to the website to update the country against Centra, but as soon as it results in a currency change, the customer will see this: